aaniculaesei/aaniculaesei.github.io/index.md

   Developed and delivered lectures and exercises on formal verification with model checking, software architecture analysis, and dependable software design for safety-critical systems.
   Course size: 60 students.

-- **Seminar: Dependability and Trust – Methoden und Techniken zur Softwareverläßlichkeit** (Summer 2014)
+- **Seminar: Dependability and Trust – Methoden und Techniken zur Softwareverlässlichkeit** (Summer 2014)
-  Led a seminar on methods and techniques for software reliability, focusing on literature review, critical discussion, and structured research presentation.
+  Supervised a seminar on methods and techniques for software reliability, focusing on literature review, critical discussion, and structured research presentation.
   Seminar size: 20 students.

 - **Softwaretechnik II** (Summer 2012)